French Book Group

 |Meeting||We normally meet every Wednesday afternoon, 2.30 to 4.00pm.
 We close between May and September.|

 |Venue||The leader's home|

 |Members||We could take new members but see below|

 Members order their own book copies via Internet.
 There are usually 8-12 members present.
 We agree on how many pages to read before the next meeting, then discuss them and read on a little way, which usually leads to further discussions - in French, but we’re not averse to dropping into English if we can’t find the words!

-We read books in French, therefore a certain level of fluency is obviously required, but if you would like to join us, please get in touch with the Group leader as given in the Newsletter or via the Contact page on this website.
+We read books in French, therefore a certain level of fluency is obviously required, but if you would like to join us when we return to normal, please get in touch with the Group leader as given in the Newsletter or via the Webmaster on the Contact page on this website.
 Numbers are limited only by the number of armchairs in the sitting room (not unlike the Académie Française…) However, although we are getting more ambitious, none of us is anywhere near those heights!
 If you would like to join us on Wednesday afternoons, do get in touch